 Journalist Renee Poussaint was born on August 12, 1944.
 Poussaint received her B.A. degree in English literature from Sarah Lawrence College in 1964; and, in 1970, she graduated with her M.A. degree in African studies from the University of California, Los Angeles.
 She has also studied at Yale Law School and the Sorbonne in Paris, France.

 In 1970, Poussaint began her career in television broadcasting working as a news correspondent at WBBM-TV in Chicago, Illinois.
 She went on to anchor the ABC Evening News, substituting for Peter Jennings, as well as news segments on Good Morning America.
 She was a national correspondent for the CBS network, and ABC’s news magazine show Prime Time Live.
 Poussaint also anchored the local ABC evening news in Washington, D.C. for more than a decade.
 She has reported from locations around the world including Haiti, South Africa and Uganda, and has interviewed many historic movers and shakers, as well as everyday people whose problems shape our world.

 In 2001, Poussaint and Camille Cosby, educator and producer, founded the National Visionary Leadership Project.
 The project utilizes various educational media to record, preserve, and distribute the stories and wisdom of older generations of African Americans.
 The entirety of the NVLP collection is archived at the Library of Congress in Washington, D.C. as a component of the broader “National Visionary Leadership Project Collection.”
-In 2004, Poussaint and Cosby co-edited a book titled, A Wealth of Wisdom: Extraordinary African American Elders Speak, which appeared on the New York Times best-seller list.
+In 2004, Poussaint and Cosby co-authored a book titled, A Wealth of Wisdom: Legendary African American Elders Speak, which appeared on the New York Times best-seller list.

 Renee Poussaint was interviewed by The HistoryMakers on January 17, 2013.